 Valerie is an Instructional Technology Specialist in a public-school system with 10 years of teaching experience in elementary and middle school classrooms.
 Teaching middle school math earned her Washington State PTA Outstanding Educator in 2014.
 Today she provides professional development to teachers with an emphasis on ISTE EdTech standards, digital citizenship, and computational thinking that is integrated into core curriculum.
 Valerie is passionate about ensuring equity for all learners and giving students the opportunity to see themselves as capable in the ever-growing field of Computer Science.

 Cheri Bortleson, MEd

 Cheri has experience as a K-5 STEM and Computer Science implementation leader in the public schools.
 She leads professional development for teachers, supports teachers with classroom implementation and coaching, and has worked to develop curriculum that integrates computational thinking into K-5 core subjects.
 Cheri is a former classroom teacher, special education teacher, literacy specialist, curriculum developer, instructional coach, and elementary principal.
-Cheri is committed to computer science education and believes in the power of transforming the elementary classroom for all students to succeed.

 Grant Smith, MET

 Grant is a former computer science teacher and district administrator.
 He has led #CSforAll initiatives at multiple school districts in multiple states across the nation and has developed computer science curricula and standards.
 In 2015 he won the Digital Promise/EdSurge Digital Innovation in Learning Award.
 He has served on national computer science education panels.
 He is also one of the authors of the 2017 CSTA Computer Science Standards.